peasantsboot/MigrationExercise/exercises/ex1/README.md

 ## Launch the Migration Assessment page

-1. If you haven't done so, login to the tenant provided to you with your user **userxx** and the credentials provided to you.
+1. If you haven't done so, login to the tenant provided to you with your user **userXX** and the credentials provided to you.

 2. In the SAP Integration Suite landing page, scroll down to Capabilities, and select **Create Requests** from the **Assess Migration Scenarios** tile.